1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 13. DATA SECURITY

-The Data Controller shall store personal data in a paper locked and computerised manner, at the Data Controller's headquarters, on its own servers or on the servers of data processors.
+The Data Controller stores personal data both in paper form, in a secure and locked manner, and electronically using IT systems, at the Data Controller’s registered office, on its own servers, or on the servers of its data processors.

-The Data Controller ensures an adequate level of data security by:
+The Data Controller guarantees an appropriate level of data security in the following ways:

 The Company classifies and treats personal data as confidential, links access to the data to job title and authorisation, and imposes confidentiality obligations on employees, and does not make them available to the public.
 Only authorised administrators have access to documents in the course of work or processing, in accordance with the instructions of the Data Controller, and in any case the administrator keeps documents containing personal data securely locked away when leaving.